BijanEmami/CIS_264_Price_APP/README.md

 # CIS_264_Price_APP

+Made by: Bijan Emami, Tyler Smith, and Lydia Weaver GitHub accounts: BijanEmami tsmit256 and MelonJumper

 A pricing application that would draw information from a database of product categories and a price list, so we can quickly locate an item's price as well as have a single repository for up-to-date pricing.